bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 @image{images/image-scatter-plot.png,"A scatter plot with images of each species of animal in place of the dots, loosely clustered around a line with a positive slope",550}

-- Looking at this scatterplot, does it make sense to analyze all the animals together?
+- Looking at this scatter plot, does it make sense to analyze all the animals together?
 Why or why not?{style="font-size: 16pt"}
 - Are there some questions where it would be important to break up the animals into species-specific samples?
 What are they?{style="font-size: 16pt"}
 - Are there some questions where it would be important to keep the whole population together?
 What are they?{style="font-size: 16pt"}